 - Drink minimal alcohol.
 A glass of wine to relax and unwind with a movie is fine, and if you’re a spirits drinker, switch the sugary / juice mixer for soda water and fresh citrus as the mixer.
 Sugar is inflammatory and we don’t want any more inflammation than is already caused by flying.

 - Get a good tea tree / eucalyptus saline based nasal spray and use liberally throughout the flight.
 Not only will it protect you from ear, nose and throat infections that we’re prone to when travelling, but it will also keep your airways working well and stop blocked ears most of the time.
 I use the metagenics one, which is practitioner only that you need to get form a health store that has a resident naturopath, or a colloidal silver one.
 Both are great.

-- Consider taking a natural anti inflammatory product such as some homeopathic arnica tablets or lympholytics – both can be discussed with your natural health practicioner.
-I took lympholytics and it was sensational.
+- Consider taking a natural anti inflammatory product such as some homeopathic arnica tablets for any stiffness or swelling.

 - Consider investing in a good magnesium chelate supplement to relax and nourish your muscles and keep your system detoxifying well.